Insights

 Now that we have an understanding on how to establish your local page, it is important to look at the holistic search landscape.
 Local listings play an important role in establishing your business in the search landscape.

 Local listings are the name, address, and phone number of your business that will be picked up by local directory sites, some of which cater to the most niche searches.
-Your local listing will act as your single source of truth for these directories and after establishing your local listing, it is important to disseminate the information to high profile directories such as Google My Business, Facebook, and Yelp.
+Your local listing will act as your single source of truth for these directories and after establishing your local listing, it is important to disseminate the information to high profile directories such as Google Business Profiles, Facebook, and Yelp.

 The important pieces of your local business listing should go in order and be accurate across all directories where searchers may find you.
 Your local business listings should contain: